2598Nitz/ReinforcementLearning/README.md

 # ReinforcementLearning
-Learning various concepts in RL  by implementing code
+Learning various concepts in RL by implementing it with code on OpenAI Gym environment.